cert-manager/webhook-example/README.md

     EOF
     ```

+#### GitHub Actions
+Each PR is vetted against a full test suite that tests changes against multiple versions of both Kubernetes and Cert-Manager using a matrix strategy.
+Generally, tested k8s versions are the [last 3 supported major versions](https://kubernetes.io/releases/).
+Cert-Manager is tested uisng the [last 2 supported versions](https://cert-manager.io/docs/releases/).

 ## Releases
 ### Docker images
 Every push to `master` or on a pull-request triggers the upload of a new docker image to the GitHub Container Registry (this is configured through github actions).
-These images should **not considered stable** and are tagged with `commit-<hash>`. **We recommend using a specific version tag for production deployments instead.**
+These images should **not be considered stable** and are tagged with `commit-<hash>`. **We recommend using a specific version tag for production deployments instead.**

 Tagged images are considered stable, these are the ones referenced by the default helm values.